Matter vs. Thread: A Guide On Smart Home Technology Standards

 If you want to kickstart with Matter, purchasing a Thread border route is best.
 While Matter will work over Thread and WiFi - meaning, you do not have to use a border router for a solid foundation to build a Matter-supported home.

-If you would like an expert to share their thoughts on Thread or Matter smart home automation or if you want to build an IoT product, contact us today!
+Book a Free 45-minute Consultation with Our IoT Experts Today!
+If you would like an expert to share their thoughts on Thread or Matter smart home automation.

 FAQs